anbaig/sample-encryption-in-transit-for-kubernetes/deploy-load-balancer/README.md

 https://<nlb-hostname>
 ```

+If a hosted zone ID was provided, a DNS CNAME record will be created automatically:
-For public certificates with DNS records created, you can also access via the certificate domain name.
+- For public certificates: Points the certificate domain to the NLB
+- For private certificates: Creates a CNAME record using the NLB hostname as the domain name

 ## Architecture